jlincodes/snack-academy/README.md

 ![Menu][menu]

 ### Shopping cart
-- Allow users to set quantities of items already existing in cart
+- Allow users to set quantities of items already in cart
-- Allow users to empty cart, and return to menu
+- Allow users to empty cart and return to menu
 - Allow users to checkout

 ![Cart][cart]